31st January 2011

 Also, each ferry is required by the seafarers regulations to have between nine and 10 staff, which Ahmad feels is a waste of manpower as ferries in Hong Kong only employ up to three personnel on board each ferry.
 Penang Port has been unsuccessful in seeking listing over the past decade due to the losses suffered by the ferry operations which Ahmad says should be separated from the profitable port operations.

-Penang Port’s net profits were RM12.75 million in 2006, RM23.03 million (2007), RM22.7 million (2008)
+Penang Port’s net profits were RM12.75 million in 2006, RM23.03 million (2007), RM22.7 million (2008) and RM76.74 million (2009).
+For 2010, its profit is estimated at around RM40 million.

 The lower profit in 2010 has been attributed to lower tax incentives.
-Ahmad said depreciation would
+Ahmad said depreciation would also bring down profits in 2011.

 With a tariff increase due in 2012, the port’s profits are expected to improve after 2014.